symfony/symfony-docs/cookbook/doctrine/reverse_engineering.rst

     $ php app/console doctrine:generate:entities AcmeBlogBundle

 The first command generates entity classes with annotation mappings.
-But if you want to use yml or xml mapping instead of annotations, you should execute the second command only.
+But if you want to use YAML or XML mapping instead of annotations, you should execute the second command only.

 .. tip::